 - to enable you to access and use our website or apps;

-- to operate, protect, improve and optimise our website or apps, business and our clients' and users' experience, such as to perform analytics, conduct research and create new products, and conduct training;
+- to operate, protect, improve and optimise our website or apps, business and our clients’ and users’ experience, such as to perform analytics, conduct research and create new products.
+We use synthetic data or information about the characteristics of documents (with no personal data) to train our algorithms.
+We do not use your personal data or biometric data to train the algorithms;

 - to send you service, support and administrative messages, reminders, technical notices, updates, security alerts in connection with our verification services, and information requested by you;